 Useful quotations:

-- Priceless quotations from the novel.
+- Priceless quotations from the novel

-- Quotations chronicling the understated romance between Emma and Mr. Knightley.
+- Quotations chronicling the understated romance between Emma and Mr. Knightley

-- Quotations regarding music and
+- Quotations regarding music and dance in the novel

 -